citp/testchain-generator/README.md

 # Testchain Generator

 This tools deterministically generates a synthetic blockchain using Bitcoin's regtest mode.
-It was written to add functional and regression tests to [BlockSci](https://github.com/citp/BlockSci).
+It was written to provide a lean blockchain to run functional and regression against and is used to test [BlockSci](https://github.com/citp/BlockSci).

 ## Install